Leyland Landtrain

 The Landtrain was produced as both a two-axle 4x2 and a three-axle 6x4 rigid and a 6x4 tractor.
 The truck was produced in the Leyland plant in Wolverhampton between 1980 and 1982, when production moved to Bathgate, and then finally to Watford in 1984.
-Kits were exported from these plants to Leyland factories in Ibadan, Nigeria, and Thika, Kenya, where they were assembled.
+Kits were exported from these plants to Leyland factories in Yizhu, Taiwan; Ibadan, Nigeria; and Thika, Kenya; where they were assembled.
 The truck ceased production in 1987 after the merger of Leyland with the Dutch company DAF.

 Design and development

 Given the project designation of T129, the Landtrain was introduced by British Leyland and marketed as the first truck specifically built for the African, Asian, Latin American and Middle East markets.
 The design drew upon the expertise of Scammell Lorries, which was also owned by Leyland, and had produced a number of successful large military trucks, including the Commander.
 Similarly, the truck reflected the design of the Thornycroft tractors which were manufactured by the company at the same time.
 The Landtrain was produced in a range of variants, designated by a two figure nominal combining the gross vehicle weight (GVW) in tonnes and the designated engine power in brake horsepower (BHP).
 The truck was launched at the 1980 Geneva Motor Show.

 The truck was a bonneted design optimised for operating over poor roads for long distances, where refuelling and servicing facilities were infrequent.
 To that end, an easy to maintain and robust design was preferred over cutting-edge technology, the chassis was of a straightforward and strong channel section ladder type and fuel tankage could be up to 700 L. Sitting behind rather than above the engine also gave the driver the advantage of not getting warmed by heat rising from the engine, an important consideration in hot climates.

 In its three-axle form, the truck was available as a rigid, a tipper and a tractor.
 As a rigid or tipper, it was 9337 mm long, 2478 mm wide and 2780 mm high, to the top of the cab, with a wheelbase of 5680 mm.
 The truck had a GVW that varied between 19 and 36 t.
 The tractor had a shorter wheelbase of 4770 mm and a length of 7174 mm.
 Rated gross combined weight (GCW) of the tractor was 65 t, but an additional trailer could be mounted behind the semi-trailer, where regulations permitted, to create a land train with even more capability.